hemantksingh/messup-learn/Security/Web Application Security.md

     `Content-Security-Policy: script-src 'self' https://apis.google.com`

   * **HTTP Strict Transport Security** Instructs the browser to visit your site only over HTTPS to ensure they only use TLS to support secure transport.
 It protects
-    * users against passive eavesdropper and active man in the middle attacks
+    * users against passive eavesdropper and active **man in the middle attacks** If your login page page is served over http but the login form posts to https, is it secure?
+Not really.
+You cannot have confidence that the login form that has been served over http hasn't been modified by a man in the middle by the time it gets to the end user.
+Your traffic could still be intercepted before and after HTTPS connection begins and ends.
     * mixed content and click-through certificate overrides
     * against web server mistakes like loading JavaScript over an insecure connection